 How to make a deployment for static pages?

-Each storefront has its own deployment button.
-Go to Dashboard > Sales Channel > Storefront > (click deploy).
+Go to Dashboard > Sales Channel > Storefront > (select your storefront) > Deployment.

 A deployment cycle is usually completed in around 10 minutes.

 Hitting the publish button or rolling back to a specific deployment date will allow that particular deployment to be displayed in the storefront instead of the latest one.

 So no more going back and forth updating the same pages or the same sets of data if you made a mistake.
 You can simply click the “Publish” button in the deployment tab to recall the settings.